skip to main content

 Are there sea turtles in Miami Beach?

-Yes, there are sea turtles that nest on Miami Beach during the summer!
+Yes, there are sea turtles that nest on Miami Beach from April 1 through October 31!
 To find out more about sea turtles and how artificial lights may be harmful to them, visit our

-What do I do if I find an injured animal
+What do I do if I come across an injured animal

 Pelican Harbor Seabird Station